Laggg/7wd-bot/README.md

 We present our bot (based on reinforcement learning algorithms) for board card game «7 Wonders: Duel» embedded in this [online platform](https://7wd.io/welcome).
 Our approach is similar to the [DeepMind's AlphaGo solution](https://www.deepmind.com/publications/mastering-the-game-of-go-with-deep-neural-networks-tree-search): we use Monte Carlo Tree Search (MCTS) with Behavior Cloning (BC) finishers.
 For building tree search graph we use [7wd-engine](https://github.com/dfomin/7wd-engine) which was created by [@dfomin](https://github.com/dfomin).
 For training game finisher we use ~8000 games of real players.

+#### Game finisher

 "Game finisher" is a policy model, which can choose action in some game state. 'action = Model(state)'
 ![](demo/7wd_2.png)